 Viñales was born in Figueres, Spain, on January 12th, 1995.
 He began racing in minimotos at just three years of age before moving onto motocross.
-In 2002 his passion for speed brought him to circuit racing in 2002.
+In 2002 his passion for speed brought him to circuit racing.
 He competed in the Catalonian 50cc Championship and followed it up with several successful seasons in the 70cc “metrakit” bikes.

 In 2010, Viñales and Oliveira joined different Blusens’ teams and battled it out for the championship title.
 Despite winning two races to Oliveira’s four, Viñales won the title by two points, thanks to finishing on the podium at all seven races of the season.
 The European Championship Title was also decided between the two riders and again it was Viñales who came out on top.

 The Spaniard moved to the 125cc World Championship ahead of the 2011 season with the SuperMartxé VIP team.
 He impressed during pre-season testing at Valencia and finished ninth on his Grand Prix début in Qatar.

 After retiring at Jerez due to a technical issue, Viñales finished fourth at Estoril, narrowly missing out on a podium to Johann Zarco in a photo finish, with a margin between the pair of just 0.002s.
 Two weeks later at Le Mans, Viñales took his first front-row grid start with a third place and went on to seal his first victory by 0.048s at the age of 16 years, 123 days.

 This incredible performance made him the third-youngest rider to win a